-Performance Measurements and Monitoring: Describe all performance measures that will be used and include how the State will conduct ongoing monitoring of progress in addition to quarterly SF-PPR reporting.
+Performance Measurements and Monitoring: Describe all performance measures that will be used and include how the State will conduct ongoing monitoring of progress (e.g., including quarterly SF-PPR reporting).
 PRISM COMPLIANCE

 The Tennessee Department of Revenue will complete the PRISM Implementation Status Quarterly Report Denials and Suspensions/Revocations to FMCSA on a quarterly basis.